deidresenrasmyth/Deidre_MVC/README.md

 # Step 4
 Open the Project in Visual Studio.

-In Models/EmployeeDAL.cs
+-In Models/EmployeeDAL.cs
-Change value:
+-Change value:
-       const string serverName for your Server Name in SQL Server Database const string userName   for your User Name in SQL Server Database const string password for you Password in SQL Server Database
+       --const string serverName for your Server Name in SQL Server Database --const string userName   for your User Name in SQL Server Database --const string password for you Password in SQL Server Database

 # Step 5
-In Visual Studio.
+-In Visual Studio.
-Start Project botton play -> "IIS Express"
+-Start Project botton play -> "IIS Express"